When people spoke up about patient transport, things started to change

 Side view of a Yorkshire Ambulance Service NHS Trust patient transport vehicle parked on a residential street

-What people told us has been picked up by NHS Humber and North Yorkshire Integrated Care Board, which plans and pays for most local NHS care, as well as local hospital trusts that run hospitals in the area.
+Following our report, organisations across the area have begun to respond, including the NHS Humber and North Yorkshire Integrated Care Board, which plans and pays for most local NHS care, and some local hospital groups.

 Looking at how care fits around people